Irena Radović

-Irena P. Radović is a Montenegrin economist, diplomat and civil servant.
+Irena Radović is a Montenegrin economist, diplomat and civil servant.
+She was appointed governor of the Central Bank of Montenegro in December 2023.
 She has served as Montenegro's ambassador to several countries, lectured in international economics at several universities, was Deputy Minister of Foreign Affairs in 2007, and represented Montenegro in various international political and cultural organizations.
-From March 2017 to July 2018 she held the position of Vice-Governor of the Central Bank of Montenegro.
-She was appointed member of the Board of the Investment and Development Fund (IDF) of Montenegro in December 2020 and elected Executive Director in January 2021 for a term of four years.
-In her current capacity, she is a member of the national Competition Council and a member of the Board of the Chamber of Commerce of Montenegro.
+From March 2017 to July 2018, she was Vice-Governor of the Central Bank of Montenegro.
+She was appointed member of the Board of the Investment and Development Fund (IDF) of Montenegro in December 2020 and elected executive director in January 2021 for four years.

+Her economics, diplomacy, and international relations expertise have made her a prominent figure in Montenegrin public service.

 Early life and education

-Born in Podgorica, Montenegro, Radović graduated from the University of Montenegro, Faculty of Economics in 2000 with the first-class honours BA in International Economics and Business.
+Radović was born in Podgorica on 21 April 1978.
+She graduated from the University of Montenegro, Faculty of Economics in 2000 with the first-class honours BA in International Economics and Business.
 She received the "19th December" Award in 1999 and the Annual Award of Excellence of the State University of Montenegro in 2000.
-Radović holds an MPhil. in International Relations from the University of Cambridge, King's College, in the United Kingdom (2002) and a master's degree in Economics from the Consortium for Research and Continuing Education in Economics (CORIPE) in Italy (2003).
+Radović holds an MPhil. in International Relations from the University of Cambridge, King's College, in the United Kingdom (2002) and a master's degree in economics from the Consortium for Research and Continuing Education in Economics (CORIPE) in Italy (2003).
 She earned her Ph.D. in Economics from the University of Montenegro in 2009.

+As a Chevening scholar, she obtained a master's degree in international relations from the University of Cambridge in the UK in 2002.
+She also earned a master's degree in economic sciences from the Consortium for Research and Education in Applied Economics in Italy in 2000.

 Radović is fluent in English, French and Italian, and speaks Spanish, Albanian and German.

+Academic career

 Ms. Radović started her professional career in 2000 as an Teaching Assistant at the Faculty of Economics in Podgorica.
-At about the same time, she was engaged at the Ministry of Foreign Affairs of Montenegro.
-She joined the Faculty of Economics at the University of Montenegro as an Assistant Professor, teaching International Economics, Globalization of World Trade, and Monetary Economics of the European Union, and as a lecturer on EU Monetary Policy at the University of Donja Gorica.
+Radović has been involved in teaching international economics, globalization of world trade, and EU monetary economics.